Bhagavan147/Netflix-Data_Exploration_and_Visualization/README.md

 ![NetflixIntroGIF (2)](https://github.com/yashika-malhotra/Netflix-Data-Exploration-and-Visualization/assets/154385962/2b675d0e-d401-4a8f-a2d0-1974fcae42ca)

+**About Netflix**

+Netflix is one of the most popular media and video streaming platforms worldwide.
+With a library of over 10,000 movies and TV shows, it boasted over 222 million subscribers globally as of mid-2021.
+This dataset provides a comprehensive listing of all the movies and TV shows available on Netflix, along with details such as cast, directors, ratings, release year, duration, and more.

+### Objective
+The primary goal of analyzing this dataset is to uncover insights that can guide decisions on producing content and expanding the business in various regions.
+Additionally, the analysis focuses on identifying the top-performing shows and movies to help strategize revenue growth.

 Column | Description |
 --- | ---
 Show_id | Unique ID for every Movie / Tv Show |